 - Thousands of designs and thousands of plugins available

-This article was not intended to give an out of context negative review of Blogger, but rather to shed some light on the inconveniences of one of the most popular blog publishing platforms, and to highlight possibilities that are attainable elsewhere.
+This article was not intended to give an out of context negative review of Blogspot, but rather to shed some light on the inconveniences of one of the most popular blog publishing platforms, and to highlight possibilities that are attainable elsewhere.